 Let’s explore the conversation Jesus had with the Samaritan woman at the well in John chapter 4.
-But first let’s take a look at history between Samaria and Judea at the time of Christ.
+But first, let’s take a look at the history between Samaria and Judea at the time of Christ.
 It is important to understand the conflict between the two groups of people.

 Similarly, the Judeans considered the Samaritans to be apostates.
 They opposed the Samaritans because of the intermarriage with the Assyrians.
 The Judeans considered them to be idolaters because intermarriage merged idol worship with the worship of Yahweh.
-The Samaritans had also caused trouble when the Jews were seeking to reestablish themselves and their temple (Ezra 4).
-Therefore, there was a great deal of tension between Judea and Samaria even in the time of Jesus’ ministry.
+The Samaritans had also caused trouble when the Jews sought to re-establish themselves and their temple (Ezra 4).
+Therefore, there was a great deal of tension between Judea and Samaria, even in the time of Jesus’ ministry.

 The Samaritan Woman at the Well

 Being that Samaria was to the south of Galilee and north of Judea, Jesus had to go through Samaria to get to Jerusalem.
 Typically, Jews avoided going through Samaria when traveling between Galilee and Judea.
 Yet, Jesus did not.
 He purposefully traveled to Samaria.
 He stopped at a well about the noon hour and waited.